-Instructors: John Frost, co-author, Double Dimes: The United States Twenty-Cent Piece, and education director, Liberty Seated Collectors Club; Craig Eberhart, Liberty Seated Collectors Club; and Len Augsburger, project coordinator, Newman Numismatic Portal ing their own display, from brainstorming ideas, writing text and selecting appropriate materials to deit all together.
-Also included will be tips for packing an exhibit for transportation, and exhibit rules and to improve an already existing display or create a new one before atsigning a balanced layout and pulling judging.
-Participants are encouraged to and instruction in intaglio engraving and etching.
+Instructors: John Frost, co-author, Double Dimes: The United States Twenty-Cent Piece, and education director, Liberty Seated Collectors Club; Craig Eberhart, Liberty Seated Collectors Club; and Len Augsburger, project coordinator, Newman Numismatic Portal ing their own display, from brainstorming ideas, writing text and selecting appropriate materials to designing a balanced layout and pulling it all together.
+Also included will be tips for packing an exhibit for transportation, and exhibit rules and judging.
+Participants are encouraged to improve an already existing display or create a new one before attending this course.
+A laptop computer and ideas for new exhibits also are recommended.

+Instructor: Lawrence Sekulich, working artist, retired art instructor, numismatic author, speaker and awardwinning exhibitor ing and etching.
 Students will learn the rudiments of a banknote engraver's craft and methods, and cultivate an appreciation of the materials and techniques used.
 Through demonstrations and hands-on work, participants will create intaglio prints pulled from engravings.